sigasi/sigasi_insights/content/manual/linting.md

 CamelCase.
 Empty rules (which is the default) means that the particular rule is not checked.

-In addition, Sigasi Studio can also check for file header comments, e.g. whether a copyright notice or disclaimer have been included.
+In addition, Sigasi can also check for file header comments, e.g. whether a copyright notice or disclaimer have been included.

 **Workspace wide naming conventions settings** are accessed via